-(xi) The Special Consumption Tax was introduced by Law 8/19 of 24 April 2019 and amended by Law no. 18/19 of 13 August.
+- (xi) The Special Consumption Tax was introduced by Law 8/19 of 24 April 2019 and amended by Law no. 18/19 of 13 August.
 Law 16/21 of 19 July 2021 approved the new Special Consumption Tax Law and revoked Law 8/19 of 24 April 2019 and Law no 18/19 of 13 August.
 The special consumption is an autonomous tax category which is applicable to, but not limited to, alcohol beverages, sweetened drinks, jewellery, tobacco (and its derivatives), fireworks, luxury art objects, cars, luxury vehicles boats, plastic blags and general items that represent luxury or are considered as dangerous or that may potentially damage the environment.
 Today, it also covers oil products.
-The special consumption tax rates vary from 2 per cent. to 50 per cent. and exemptions apply to goods exported either by the producer himself or the entity designated for this purpose.
+The special consumption tax rates vary from 2 per cent. to 50 per cent. and exemptions apply to goods exported either by the producer himself or the entity designated for this purpose. - (xii) The Special Contribution for Foreign Exchange Operations (the "CEOC") was introduced by Law no. 15/23 of 29 December 2023.
+CEOC applies to transfers in foreign currencies outside of Angola.
+It shall be due, for example, on, transfers related with agreements for the rendering of services of technical assistance, provision of services, consultancy, management or unilateral transactions.
+The applicable rates are of 2.5 per cent. for individuals and 10 per cent. for other legal persons.
+Payments of health and education expenses, when made directly into the accounts of either the healthcare or education institutions, as well as transfers of dividends, repayment of loan capital and associated interest are deemed exempt from the CEOC.
+The CEOC is only applicable to individuals or companies domiciled or headquartered in Angola that rely on a financial banking institution to request a transfer of funds for the payment of contracts subject to the CEOC.